juhasev/sample-ninja-help/panel-settings-actions.md

 > If you are logged in you get these notifications pushed to the application otherwise an email will be sent instead.

 > Please note that the project **email notification** - setting must be turned on to receive an email notifications!

+> Email notifications repeat every 4 hours by default unless the problem has been fixed